engineersftw/website/README.md

 ### Getting the source code

-The easiest way to do this is to check out the Git repository.
+The easiest way to do this is to check out the Git repository:

 ```
 git clone https://github.com/engineersftw/website.git